Volodymyr Shcherbytsky: First Secretary of the Communist Party of Ukraine

 Shcherbytsky meets Prime Minister of India Indira Gandhi in Kyiv in 1982.

 In May 1972, Shelest was recalled from his post as head of the Ukrainian government, as part of a broader attack on the nationally-minded Ukrainian intelligentsia by the central Soviet government that had begun in January.
 He was instead transferred to Moscow and elected to be the Deputy Chairman of the Council of Ministers of the Soviet Union.
-As a result of this development, the Central Committee of the Ukrainian Communist Party elected Shcherbytysky as their new First Secretary; this was the highest political office in the Ukrainian SSR.
+As a result of this development, the Central Committee of the Communist Party of Ukraine (CPU) elected Shcherbytysky as their new First Secretary; this was the highest political office in the Ukrainian SSR.
 While Shelest had pushed for increased Ukrainian autonomy from Moscow, and had been a supporter of increased Ukrainian cultural identification, Shcherbytsky was unfailingly loyal to Brezhnev, and conducted policy accordingly.

 Shcherbytsky's appointment was both a victory for the Soviet government and a personal victory for Brezhnev; Shcherbytsky was a member of Brezhnev's political clan, the Dnipropetrovsk Mafia, which was opposed to Shelest's Kharkiv Clan.
 In government, Shcherbytsky relied on a group of party cadres from both the Dnipropetrovsk Mafia and emerging Donetsk Clan, both of whom were more supportive of Russification than other political clans in Ukraine.
 The Kharkiv Clan was pushed out of government and marginalised.
 Ideologically, Shcherbytsky was a neo-Stalinist and hardline conservative.

-The first year of his rule was marked by a wide-reaching purge of the KPU and Ukrainian civil society.
-As a result of the purge, which was co-orchestrated by Valentyn Malanchuk, 5% of the KPU's members were removed, and several leading Ukrainian intellectuals, among them anti-communist leaders Viacheslav Chornovil, Ivan Svitlychnyi, and Yevhen Sverstiuk, were arrested.
+The first year of his rule was marked by a wide-reaching purge of the CPU and Ukrainian civil society.
+As a result of the purge, which was co-orchestrated by Valentyn Malanchuk, 5% of the CPU's members were removed, and several leading Ukrainian intellectuals, among them anti-Communist leaders Viacheslav Chornovil, Ivan Svitlychnyi, and Yevhen Sverstiuk, were arrested.
 Described by Peter Reddaway as the "heaviest single KGB assault", the intelligentsia interpreted the purge as an effort to undo Shelest's rule and reestablish Russian control over Ukraine.
 Ivan Dziuba's book Internationalism or Russification?, which was critical of the role the Russian language played in the Soviet Union, was harshly criticised and suppressed by the Ukrainian government.
 Dziuba himself was later arrested and sentenced to five years of hard labour.
 Arrested dissidents were linked to the Organisation of Ukrainian Nationalists, then operating abroad.
 The purge led to increased radicalism among the dissident movement, bringing many in the dissident movement to consider the outright separation of Ukraine from the Soviet Union rather than simply increased autonomy.

 Further purges continued throughout the 1970s, including against the Ukrainian academia and the filmmaking community.
 Through the Helsinki Accords the dissident movement reemerged and strengthened its position despite continuous attacks by Shcherbytsky's government.

 Shcherbytsky was also an influential figure in the Soviet Union's larger government.
 In April 1971, he was promoted to membership of the Politburo, on which he remained a close ally of Brezhnev.
 Karen Dawisha and Bruce Parrott have argued that Shcherbytsky's rule was among the most corrupt and conservative among the Soviet republics.